MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-02-prepare-the-project.md

     ![A screenshot of a computer Description automatically generated](../../../media/sample-mesh-101/image025.png)

-You don't have to add the other walkable GameObjects to the NavMesh layer---we've already done it for you.
+You don't have to add the other walkable GameObjects to the GroundCollision layer---we've already done it for you.

 ### Add Mesh Emulation Mode capability